jar398/listtools/doc/guide.md

 ### Exemplars

-Call an individual an _exemplar_ for a comparison of checklists A and B if taxon concepts in both A and B are known such that the individual falls under both of the taxon concepts.
+Call an individual an _exemplar_ for a comparison of checklists A and B if taxon concepts in both A and B are known with the property that the individual falls under both of the taxon concepts.
 The individual is proof that the extensions of the taxon concepts intersect.

 'Exemplar' is a semantic ideal rather than an operational notion.
-To make the exemplar idea practical when we don't have direct information about individuals and the taxon concepts under which they fall, we can use type specimens as the individuals in the analysis, and take the type specimens to be exemplars when their classification is known in both checklists.
+To make the exemplar idea practical when we don't have direct information about individuals and the taxon concepts under which they fall, we might use type specimens as the individuals in the analysis, and take the type specimens to be exemplars when their classification is known in both checklists, i.e. when their associated names are the same or otherwise "match".
 This is explained below under the `exemplar.py` command.

-The pragmatic representation of an exemplar, when exemplars are based on type specimens, is therefore a set of 'matched' records sharing the same type specimen, and containing at least one record from each checklist.
+The pragmatic representation of an exemplar, when exemplars are based on type specimens, is therefore a set of "matched" records sharing the same type specimen, and containing at least one record from each checklist.